-A. The owner, operator and/or occupant of any residence, business establishment, or industry must remove or cause the removal of all solid waste accumulated on the property or premises.
-Excepting disruptions in normal solid waste collection schedules, solid waste must not remain on any premises for more than seven days.
-Where the City deems necessary to further the purposes of this chapter, more frequent removal of solid waste may be required.

-B. All single-family residents and multifamily residents using single-family residential solid waste containers must use the services of a franchisee for recyclables and organic waste collection services.
+- A. The owner, operator and/or occupant of any residence, business establishment, or industry must remove or cause the removal of all solid waste accumulated on the property or premises.
+Excepting disruptions in normal solid waste collection schedules, garbage_solid waste_must not remain on any premises for more than seven days.
+Where the City deems necessary to further the purposes of this chapter, more frequent removal of garbage_solid waste_may be required.
+When garbage and rubbish are containerized together, the period of removal is the period applied to garbage. - B. All single-family residents and multifamily residents using single-family residential solid waste containers must use the services of a franchisee for recyclables and yard-wasteorganic waste collection services.